 Unless otherwise stated, the report covers all Bystronic operations in all countries in which we operate.
-The data covers 10 development and production sites in Switzerland, Germany, Italy, Romania, the Netherlands, the USA, and China, and 29 sales companies located in 27 countries.
-Changes in scope in 2023 are mentioned in the Annual Report 2023 (page 98).
-No change versus 2022 for the calculation of CO2e emissions.
+The data covers 10 development and production sites in Switzerland, Germany, Italy, Romania, the Netherlands, the USA, and China, and 30 sales companies located in 27 countries.
+Changes in scope in 2024 are mentioned in the annual report chapter "Group structure".
+Restructuration applied in 2024 with the closure of Bystronic Automation Technology S.p.A., San Giuliano Milanese, and a significant reduction of the number of employees.
+However, these changes started in late Q4 2024, and in that sense did not affect the Co2e emission calculation for 2024.